pcuzner/fioloadgen/README.md

 | ```fiodeploy.lock``` | deploy script | used as a lock file to prevent multiple deploys running

+## Known Issues

+- In Firefox settings, if "always show scrollbars" is unchecked the resize handle on the Job Summary page can be overlaid when the gnome-shell-integration extension is enabled.
+This makes it impossible to resize the job area.
+This behaviour is not present when the extension is disabled, or when the application is viewed in other browsers like Chrome.

 ## TODO List
 - [x] implement a wait parameter in the CLI when running an fio job
 - [x] UI - define the UI structure and components